-Administrators can add additional security settings in the parameterization.
-Please note that administrators also have the right to parametrize the device below the minimum requirements set out in the approval file selected.
-As soon as changes of this type are transferred to the device, the device is not approval-compliant and may no longer be operated for the relevant fiscal use. (\Rightarrow FAQ 10.3.3 How can I tell whether an enCore device is being operated in accordance with the approval?, p.
-133)
+The administrator can add additional security settings in the parameterization.
+Please note that the administrators also has the right to parametrize the device below the minimum requirements set out in the approval file selected.
+As soon as changes of this type are transferred to the device, the device is not approval-compliant and may no longer be operated for the relevant fiscal use.

+⇒ FAQ 10.3.2 How can I tell whether an enCore device is being operated in accordance with the approval? (p.
+144)